 pseudotype allowable PRNG arguments

-ints int, int []
+ints int, array[] int

-reals int, int [], real, real [], vector, row_vector
+reals int, array[] int, real, array[] real, vector, row_vector

 Dimension matching

 In general, if there are multiple non-scalar arguments, they must all have the same dimensions, but need not have the same type.
 For example, the 'normal_rng' function may be called with one vector argument and one real array argument as long as they have the same number of elements.